 Sydney Story Factory is a not-for-profit organisation that aims to nurture the creativity, confidence and wellbeing of young people, aged 7 to 17, through creative writing and storytelling workshops.

 Designed particularly for Aboriginal and Torres Strait Islander students and children from non-English speaking backgrounds, Sydney Story Factory’s workshops are open to all, with each student receiving one-on-one assistance from volunteer tutors.

 Workshops are designed to foster creative thinking and engagement in learning, improve writing skills and boost confidence in a fun environment.

-Professor Robyn Ewing, AM leads a team of academics from the Faculty of Education and Social Work in undertaking an evaluation of the impact of Sydney Story Factory workshops.
+Professor Robyn Ewing, AM leads a team of academics from the Sydney School of Education and Social Work in undertaking an evaluation of the impact of Sydney Story Factory workshops.